-Vets and nutritionists tend to recommend feeding your hamster a pelleted diet rather than a muesli-style diet.
-If you’ve been feeding your hamster muesli, you may have noticed that they eat the same bits first, every day.
+Vets and nutritionists tend to agree that feeding your hamster a pelleted diet rather than a muesli-style diet is preferable.
+If you’ve been feeding your hamster a muesli mix, then you may have noticed that they eat the same bits first, every day.
 You may also have noticed that the same bits generally get left behind day after day, too.

-The answer to this is to buy pelleted feed for hamsters.
-It has all the same ingredients as many of the muesli diets, but it has been blended and formed into equal pellets.
+This is why the answer to this is to buy pelleted feed for hamsters.
+It has all the same ingredients as many of the muesli diets, but they have all been blended and formed into equal pellets.

 8 foods you can feed your hamster

-1) Cruciferous vegetables
+1. Cruciferous vegetables

-2) Carrots and sweet potatoes
+2. Carrots and sweet potatoes

-4) Mealworms and crickets
+4. Mealworms and crickets

-5) Peas and lentils
+5. Peas and lentils

 Peas and lentils are high in protein, so make a healthy addition to your hamster’s diet, especially if they’re growing, pregnant, or lactating.
 They’re also small, which helps with portioning.
 One or two peas is plenty for a daily portion.